Proprioception: Acute

 Proprioception is occasionally impaired spontaneously, especially when one is tired.
 Similar effects can be felt during the hypnagogic state of consciousness, during the onset of sleep.
 One's body may feel too large or too small, or parts of the body may feel distorted in size.
 Similar effects can sometimes occur during epilepsy or migraine auras.
 These effects are presumed to arise from abnormal stimulation of the part of the parietal cortex of the brain involved with integrating information from different parts of the body.
-Proprioceptive illusions can also be induced, such as the Pinocchio illusion.
+Proprioceptive illusions can also be induced, such as the "Pinocchio illusion", the illusion that one's nose is growing longer.

 Temporary impairment of proprioception has also been known to occur from an overdose of vitamin B6 (pyridoxine and pyridoxamine).
+This is due to a reversible neuropathy.
 Most of the impaired function returns to normal shortly after the amount of the vitamin in the body returns to a level that is closer to that of the physiological norm.
 Impairment can also be caused by cytotoxic factors such as chemotherapy.

 It has been proposed that even common tinnitus and the attendant hearing frequency-gaps masked by the perceived sounds may cause erroneous proprioceptive information to the balance and comprehension centers of the brain, precipitating mild confusion.

 Temporary loss or impairment of proprioception may happen periodically during growth, mostly during adolescence.
 Growth that might also influence this would be large increases or drops in bodyweight/size due to fluctuations of fat (liposuction, rapid fat loss or gain) and/or muscle content (bodybuilding, anabolic steroids, catabolisis/starvation).
 It can also occur in those that gain new levels of flexibility, stretching, and contortion.
 A limb's being in a new range of motion never experienced (or at least, not for a long time since youth perhaps) can disrupt one's sense of location of that limb.
 Possible experiences include suddenly feeling that feet or legs are missing from one's mental self-image; needing to look down at one's limbs to be sure they are still there; and falling down while walking, especially when attention is focused upon something other than the act of walking.